 Bachelor's Degree (foreign equivalent or higher).
-Two years of full-time finance, budgeting and/or data modeling experience.
+Three years of full-time finance, budgeting and/or data modeling experience.
 Advanced Excel skills required (e.g. advanced formulas and pivot tables), Microsoft office suite.
 Experience reconciling accounts from various databases, working with / and analyzing data and experience with data visualization and data analysis.

 Transactions & Analysis:

-The incumbent is the primary staff member in the office responsible for providing consistent transactional budget support and guidance, including: monitoring, updating and reconciling various accounts/databases in a transparent way that holds units accountable.
+The incumbent is the primary staff member in the office responsible for providing consistent transactional budget support and guidance to 30+ units including: monitoring, updating and reconciling various accounts/databases in a transparent way that holds units accountable.

-Reconcile the various databases utilized by the University throughout the year to coordinate the resources within the Provost areas, elevating any highly complex issues to the Budget Coordinator.
+Reconcile the various databases utilized by the University throughout the year to coordinate the resources within the Provost areas, elevating any highly complex issues to the Senior Budget and Financial Planning Analyst.
 Interface with the other financial systems on campus and in SUNY.

 Analyze various data repositories, ensure validity and troubleshoot discrepancies.